Flaminio Giulio Brunelli: Early research

-Theory of Closed Articulated Complex Systems: it's genesis
+Theory of Closed Articulated Complex Systems: its genesis

 Around the end of the ‘50s, Flaminio Brunelli began to formulate his own theory of biological systems, that he named in Italian, SCAC (Sistemi Complessi Articolari Chiusi - Closed Articulated Complex Systems).
 This theory, that can be considered part of the larger group of general theories dealing with ‘systems and complexity’, sprung from the need to have a useful tool to describe the organization of living beings, and, more in detail, to explain the stability of specific dynamic configurations, characterized by a continuous transformation of features, with particular attention on how some of them are repeated and persist over time.
 Brunelli took advantage of the logical tools offered by The Principia Mathematica by Alfred North Whitehead and Bertrand Russell and the studies of abstract algebra, under the guidance of Lucio Lombardo Radice, to support and develop his SCAC theory, whose clinical implications have been examined and researched starting from the mid ‘70s..

 After working as lecturer of Clinical Methodology at Ceift from 1976 to 1991, Brunelli reduced his academic commitments in order to devote himself to the training of physicians and psychotherapists in “Bio-transactional“ Pathophysiology.
 He founded the SISNI (International Society of Integral “Somato-noology”) in 1994, to dedicate his time and knowledge practicing in research, applying his theory on clinical cases, teaching and supervising until his death in 2004.